yezzenkhazindar/Lab07PetStoreUpgrade/README.md

 **DO NOT SKIP THIS STEP**
 Since we skipped Lab04, you will need to replace the blank java files: Hamster.java, Cat.java, Dog.java, Pets.java

-With the provided solutions stored in Lab07_Starting_Classes.zip
+With the provided solutions stored in Lab07_Starting_Classes folder

 You may find it easier to simply copy and paste the solutions in github, rather than moving around the files.